 Whatever else I have to say is in the paper before the Court.
 I make this statement, not because I wish to plead for mercy or anything of that kind.
 I wish that English people should sentence me to death, for in that case the vengeance of my countrymen will be all the more keen.
 I put forward this statement to show the justice of my cause to the outside world, and especially to our sympathizers in America and Germany.”

-While the action of Martyr Dhingra inspired nationalists and revolutionaries in Akhanda Bharat and across the world, there were mixed reactions from the Indian National Congress, a creation of the British to control, manipulate and create communal rifts to prevent a repeat of 1857 (First War of Independence) that would shake their oppressive authority.
+While the action of Martyr Dhingra inspired nationalists and freedom fighters in Akhanda Bharat and across the world, there were mixed reactions from the Indian National Congress, a creation of the British to control, manipulate and create communal rifts to prevent a repeat of 1857 (First War of Independence) that would shake their oppressive authority.

 Either Mr. Gandhi was incredibly naïve and gullible and saw only goodness in all (earning the title of Mahatma), or he chose to look the other way at the sacrifice of many Indians to overthrow the British for reasons only known to him.
 His reaction to Martyr Dhingra has been documented, studied at length and is easily available in the archives.